-Being assigned as the designated minute taker of a board meeting can be a daunting prospect, especially if you haven’t done it before.
+Being assigned as the designated minute taker of a meeting can be a daunting prospect, especially if you haven’t done it before.
 After all, given the responsibility of documenting everything that’s discussed and decided upon, a thousand things could potentially go wrong: what if you miss something important or end up making a fool of yourself?
 The last thing your career needs is a disgruntled COO being asked to repeat himself because you’re really sorry, but you didn’t quite catch that last bit.

 Except none of this needs to be the case.
 In fact, with the right preparation and guidance, minute taking is actually a relatively simple process, and we’ve produced a quick and handy guide detailing the finer points to prove it.